mrc-ide/inference-data/README.md

 The master branch is associated with an Estimates year, using the orderly task parameter `version`, and all tasks will be updated only once a year.

+**Ensure that all downstream tasks using master dataset tasks use a version parameter to avoid crossing datasets between different years**

 ## Using the orderly web remote

 See https://www.vaccineimpact.org/orderly/articles/remote.html#interacting-with-the-remote-server